zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Termination by you

-You may terminate the Framework Agreement at any time by ceasing your use of the services and deleting your customer account on our website.
+You may terminate the Agreement at any time by ceasing your use of the services and deleting your customer account on our website.

 For purchase orders, the term must be terminated by providing written notice (email is sufficient) of termination at least 30 days prior to the end of the term.

 ### Termination by us

-We may terminate the Framework Agreement at any time via email message with a notice period of 90 days.
-Any use of the services will cease at the end of this period and the Framework Agreement will be terminated.
+We may terminate the Agreement at any time via email message with a notice period of 90 days.
+Any use of the services will cease at the end of this period and the Agreement will be terminated.

 ### Automatic termination

-If you have neither used services nor made payment for a period of 180 days, the Framework Agreement will be considered automatically terminated at the end of this period.
+If you have neither used services nor made payment for a period of 180 days, the Agreement will be considered automatically terminated at the end of this period.

-If you have a Subscription to any free plans, that don't require payment, we automatically the Framework Agreement will be considered automatically terminated after 30 days without any Daily Active User on the Unit.
+If you have a Subscription to any free plans, that don't require payment, we automatically the Agreement will be considered automatically terminated after 30 days without any Daily Active User on the Unit.

 ### No reimbursement

-Any remaining credit shall automatically expire upon termination of the Framework Agreement.
+Any remaining credit shall automatically expire upon termination of the Agreement.

 ### Termination of services